-There are no changes in accounting policies.
-A detailed summary of all the Company's significant accounting policies and new accounting standards and interpretations issued, but not yet effective, is included in Note 3 to the March 31, 2018 and 2017 annual consolidated financial statements.
+A detailed summary of the Company's other significant accounting policies and accounting standards and interpretations issued but not yet effective, is included in Note 3 to the May 31, 2018 audited annual consolidated financial statements.

 Related Parties Disclosures

 A number of key management personnel, or their related parties, hold positions in other entities that result in them having control or significant influence over the financial or operating policies of those entities.
 Certain of these entities transacted with the Company during the reporting period.
 The Company has determined that key management personnel consists of members of the Company's current and former Board of Directors and its executive officers.